johnyoakum/MMSMIAMI_Automated_Imaging/README.md

   * Change what you want the default computer name to be​

 > You will need to add a single device in the portal called DellDefault (you can rename to whatever you like, but make sure that you change it in the script as well) which includes your default task sequence to run with the default application profile as well as default OU​

+## Remote Tool Integration
+This process has DaRT Tools installed on the boot.wim file so that we can connect to the machine during OSD, but still in the WinPE phase.
+I will also go through the process of configuring VNC for connecting to the remote machine during OSD after the WinPE phase.
+The dashboard stores all the information needed to connect to those machines.
+In the "Configuring Task Sequence" section, I will cover the additional steps you will want to add for facilitating this.

+## Congigure Boot Image

+## Configure VNC for connecting remotely during Task Sequence (after WinPE)

+## Configure Task Sequence

+## Dashboard Walkthrough

+## First Time Setup in Dashboard
+* Create your location(s)
+* Add Application Profile(s)
+* Add your default computer setting